List of PowerEdge servers: Generation 14

 In July 2017 Dell EMC introduced their 14th generation servers, adding support for latest Intel Xeon Scalable Processors, better NVMe support and other updates.

 Generation 15

 On March 17, 2021, Dell officially launched their 15th generation PowerEdge servers with some models already available in 2019.

+Generation 16

+Dell officially launched their 16th generation PowerEdge servers in the first half of 2023.

+Generation 17

 PowerEdge SC Value Servers

 Independent from the main generations of servers a value line was produced.